Artists Partners

 Leslie Olabisi

-Position: Voice Over | Actress | Storyteller | Imaginative Play
+Award-winning Voiceover Artist | Actress | Storyteller | Imaginative Play

 CLIN# – 0003 Dance & 0007 Theater

-“Let’s Build a…” (Imaginative Play at the DC Library) Ages: 12 and under | Versions: 30-minute & 60-minute session
+“Let’s Build a…” (Imaginative Play at the DC Library)

 Overview: Let’s Build a… is a high-energy imaginative play and drama activity designed to spark creativity, encourage teamwork, and support self-expression through improvisation.
-Children are invited to move, act, and imagine as they build an entire world together— drawing inspiration from a story and transforming it into live play.
+Children are invited to move, act, and imagine as they build an entire world together—drawing inspiration from a story and transforming it into live play.

 Program Highlights: